idea456/sunsettia/README.md

 Inspired by the Svelte and React lifecycle, Sunsettia aims to provide a more readable syntax and ease of managing reactivity.

-## Why create this?
-I wanted to understand how a frontend framework abstracts the logic of rendering/compiling a DOM tree from a domain-specific language like tsx and Svelte, as well as handling reactivity and state mounting/updates in the tree.

-Overall this is just a fun toy project that I build just to understand Svelte's compiling process and React's fiber tree, and it is in no ways its suitable for production environment.
-I learned a lot from building this, and I plan to keep expanding it with other features such as conditional rendering, component imports and lazy loading.

 ## Installation

 To install Sunsettia: